mwdearing/ArcSight-Scripts/README.md

 # ArcSight Scripts
 Useful scripts for dealing with Micro Focus' ArcSight products.
 ## SmartConnectors
+* container_restart.ps1 -> Used with connector frameworks installed on windows host.
 * sclb_stop_start.sh -> Used to quicky stop and start the ArcSight Loadbalancing SmartConnector.
 * appliance_sc_stop_start.sh -> Used to quickly stop and start a ArcSight SmartConnector Container on a ArcMC Appliance.